gallandarakhneorg/autolatex/README.txt

     the figures which will be included into the PDF.

-    As a quick example, consider a project, which has a single LaTeX file "mydoc.tex", as its input.
-Without AutoLaTeX, to produce a ".pdf" file you might use the following sequence of commands:
+    As a quick example, consider a project, which has a single LaTeX file mydoc.tex, as its input.
+Without AutoLaTeX, to produce a .pdf file you might use the following sequence of commands:

-         C<pdflatex mydoc.tex>
+         F<pdflatex mydoc.tex>
-         C<bibtex mydoc.tex>
+         F<bibtex mydoc.tex>
-         C<pdflatex mydoc.tex>
+         F<pdflatex mydoc.tex>
-         C<pdflatex mydoc.tex>
+         F<pdflatex mydoc.tex>
-         C<pdflatex mydoc.tex>
+         F<pdflatex mydoc.tex>

     The triple invocation of LaTeX is to ensure that all references have been properly resolved and any page layout changes due to inserting the